Exclusionary zoning: Education

-Education has been proven to be vitally important to human welfare, as it can promote higher incomes, greater labor market performance, a higher social status, increased societal participation and improved health.
+Education has been proven to be important to human welfare, as it can promote higher incomes, greater labor market performance, a higher social status, increased societal participation and improved health.
 Along with individual benefits, educational attainment in the United States also has the ability to foster greater regional and national economic prosperity as an educated populace can better adapt to global economic trends and conditions.
-Nevertheless, there is a stark education inequality between various groups as the average low-income student attends a school that scores on the 42nd percentile on state exams while the average middle and upper-income student attends a school that scores on the 61st percentile on state exams.
+There is a stark education inequality between various groups as the average low-income student attends a school that scores on the 42nd percentile on state exams while the average middle and upper-income student attends a school that scores on the 61st percentile on state exams.
 The vast differences in attainment cannot be accounted for by assuming inheritable group differences, as empirical research has demonstrated that simple genetic contrasts are insufficient to explain education disparities.
-Rather, environmental factors involving school quality also contribute to educational achievement.
+Environmental factors involving school quality also contribute to educational achievement.

-Regions with much economic segregation, which, as noted earlier, partially stems from exclusionary zoning, also have the largest gaps in test scores between the low-income and other students.
+Regions with higher economic segregation, partially stemming from exclusionary zoning, also have the largest gaps in test scores between the low-income and other students.
 Low-income students are trapped in inadequate schooling since their economic conditions limit access of high-performing schools and education.
 Across the 100 largest metropolitan areas in the United States, costs of housing is 2.4 times higher for units zoned to higher-performing public schools than to those zoned to lower-performing ones.
-Therefore, exclusionary zoning serves to channel lower income students into lower performing schools thereby prompting educational achievement differences.
+Exclusionary zoning contributes to distributing lower income students into lower performing schools which can prompt educational achievement differences.